BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 The Signal Tower consists of four major parts:

--   The Banner of Dol Guldur â€” The largest and most imposing     banner upon the tower.
+-   The Banner of Dol Guldur — The largest and most imposing     banner upon the tower.

--   The Banner of Gundabad â€” The two-pronged banner located to     the right of the tower.
+-   The Banner of Gundabad — The two-pronged banner located to     the right of the tower.

--   The Banner of Angmar â€” The central stationary banner.
+-   The Banner of Angmar — The central stationary banner.

--   The Horn of Gorgoroth â€” The giant horn.
+-   The Horn of Gorgoroth — The giant horn.

 The Signal Tower also comes with seven of Azog's Lieutenants, armed with swords, to man the tower.
 These Lieutenants do not count as part of Azog's warband and may not lead troops.